 • Form I-864

-• Any documents relating to any criminal charges, arrests, or convictions for your parents
+• Any documents relating to any criminal charges, arrests, or convictions of your parents

 Form I-693, Report of Medical Examination and Vaccination Record

-After years of telling you to eat your vegetables, it’s time to see how your parents are doing health-wise with the required physical and mental evaluation (medical examination) for form I-693.
-An approved physician must do the exam, and the results come sealed with a letter stapled on it.
-Therefore, it is essential not to open the sealed packet.
+After years of them taking care of you, it’s time to see how your parents are doing health-wise with the required physical and mental evaluation (medical examination) for Form I-693.
+An approved physician must do the exam, and the results come sealed with a letter stapled to it.
+Therefore, the sealed packet mustn’t be opened.

-USCIS’s Find a Doctor tool is an excellent resource for finding an approved doctor within the U.S. Parents applying from abroad should visit the State Department’s website to select their nearest embassy or consulate and see the list of the approved physicians in their respective countries.
+USCIS’s Find a Doctor tool is an excellent resource for finding an approved doctor within the United States.
+Parents applying from abroad should visit the State Department’s website to select their nearest embassy or consulate and see the list of approved panel physicians in their respective countries.
+In this situation, instead of Form I-693, the approved panel physician fills out Form DS-3025 and forwards the results, in some cases not sharing the results of the exam with you.

 Along with the mental and physical evaluation, there is a drug and alcohol screening, medical history review, and tests for different diseases.
 The physician will also go over your parents’ immunization records, past chest x-rays, and any treatment plans they may have with their doctor.

-Before going through the entire green card process, it is essential to know that some health issues will most likely make your parents inadmissible at the outset, including:
+Before going through the entire green card process, it is essential to know that some health issues can make your parents inadmissible at the outset, including:

 • Communicable diseases